Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

 Concerning the vector threshold parameters for the $I=1/2$ wave, we find a remarkable agreement between our direct CFD results and all our sum rules, partly due to the larger uncertainty of the CFD.
-Both the scattering length and slope sum-rule results of \cite{Buettiker:2003pp} for this wave, although fairly compatible with our direct CFD value, once again due to the large uncertainty of the latter, are significantly lower than all our sum rules, particularly the slope, most likely due to the fact that their description of the $K^*(892)$ resonance yields a larger mass than observed in $\pi K$ scattering.
+Both the scattering length and slope sum-rule results of \cite{Buettiker:2003pp}, are significantly lower than all our sum rules, particularly the slope.
+This is most likely because their description of the $K^*(892)$ resonance yields a larger mass than observed in $\pi K$ scattering.
+Nonetheless, they are fairly compatible with our direct CFD value, once again due to the large uncertainty of the latter.

 When discussing the $I=3/2$, $\ell=1$ wave, we have to keep in mind that it is so small that it is usually neglected in the literature and it has no data below 1 GeV, very far from threshold (see Fig.~\ref{fig:p32wavephase}).
-It is for this reason we did not expect our direct CFD result to be very reliable.
-However, the fact that the sum rules are dominated by other waves allows us to obtain very accurate values from the sum rules for the threshold parameters of this wave.
-It is remarkable that all three sum rules are perfectly consistent among themselves at the one-sigma level, even when their uncertainties are much smaller than that of the CFD direct result, which is nevertheless very consistent with them.
+For this reason, we did not expect our direct CFD result to be very reliable.
+However, the fact that the sum rules for this wave are dominated by other waves allows us to obtain very accurate values for its threshold parameters.
+Remarkably, all three sum rules are perfectly consistent among themselves at the one-sigma level, even when their uncertainties are much smaller than that of the CFD direct result, which is nevertheless very consistent with them.
 The sum-rule results of \cite{Buettiker:2003pp} are perfectly compatible with our direct CFD calculation and consistent at roughly the 2-sigma level with our sum rules.